Health Equity Now: Public Health Takeaways

 I have been working on several projects where stakeholders have shared an interest and need for more information about how other communities are tackling health equity issues or measuring impact.
 I was drawn to sessions that focused on how we can better share information across geographies and how research can inform decisions.

 - Narrative can play a critical role in advancing health equity.
 I attended the general session led by Melissa Harris-Perry, PhD political scientist and commentator, and a panel of speakers.
-During the session, titled “,” Dr. Harris-Perry and the panelists reflected on the role of narratives around inclusion and exclusion in recent years, and how narrative can be harnessed to advance health equity.
+During the session, titled “Weaving a New Narrative of Belonging for Health,” Dr. Harris-Perry and the panelists reflected on the role of narratives around inclusion and exclusion in recent years, and how narrative can be harnessed to advance health equity.
 One of the takeaways that I am still thinking about is a quote from Dr. Harris-Perry that “Decisions are made by how we perceive the world, not how it actually is.”
 As a researcher who works to get non-partisan, accurate information into the hands of decision-makers, it struck me that research will inevitably get filtered through the lens of decision-makers’ worldviews.
 Research is one tool that can inform public policy, but advocates, community members, and community-based organizations also play a powerful role in shaping narratives to advance change.